Channing & Jenna Dewan-Tatum's Step Up Audition Tape Is Here

-We already know Channing Tatum and Jenna Dewan Tatumfell in love on the set of Step Up, but now—more than a decade later—we have visual proof of how the movie—and their story—began.
+We already know Channing Tatum and Jenna Dewan-Tatum fell in love on the set of Step Up, but now—more than a decade later—we have visual proof of how the movie and, as a result, their story began.
 Cue the audition tape!

 Luckily for fans of the 2006 rom-com, the actress shared the original tape of her first audition for the world to see—complete with an appearance from her future husband and, as expected, a sprinkle of flirting.